mleonhard/tokimark/Readme.md

 The software connects to the Internet, to a public tokimark server.

-If the photo also has a tokimark, you can be sure that the photo was taken between the aftermark's time and the tokimark's time.
+If the photo also has a tokimark, you can be sure that the photo was taken between the aftermark time and the tokimark time.

 You can get an app for your phone that displays aftermark QR codes.
 Hold the phone up to the camera when you record or stream.